Q. How do I become a member?

 A. The website will have the most up to date info at all times.
 New members will receive a confirmation/welcome email from membership@100menHFX.ca within a week of joining.
 If you have not received it please contact us.

 We also update Twitter, LinkedIn and Facebook regularly.

-Members are emailed from membership@100menHFX.ca and BIGimpact@100menHFX.ca by our good friends at SimplyCast, so please do add those email addresses to your address book.
-We make every effort to reach you but sometimes your security setting prohibits us from reaching you.
-If you change your email address please let us know.
-Should you wish to discontinue membership at any time, please send an e-mail to the above address indicating your wish to withdraw.
+Members are emailed from membership@100menHFX.ca by our good friends at SimplyCast, so please do add that email address to your address book.
+We make every effort to reach you but sometimes your security setting will prohibit us from reaching you.
+If that happens, or if you change your email address please let us know.
+Should you wish to discontinue membership at any time, please contact us indicating your wish to withdraw.

 Q. What do you do with my personal information?

 A. 100 Men Who Give A Damn! - Halifax collects your personal information (including name, email address, phone number) strictly for the purpose of keeping in contact with our members.
 Note: we do not ask for your mailing address - although we don't need it, the recipient charity does in order to mail you your tax receipt.

 We maintain two lists: a membership database and a Member Directory.
 The membership database is used by the organizers to get in touch with our members.
 The Member Directory is used by the members so that they can get in touch with each other (to give your cheque to a friend if you cannot attend a meeting).

 The membership database contains your name, email address and phone number, not your mailing address.
 The Member Directory contains only your name and phone number.

 100 Men Who Give A Damn! - Halifax will not sell, give or otherwise share your personal information with any third party without your express consent, unless required to do so by law.
 Not even to the charities.